On the Folklore set and Dirichlet spectrum for matrices

 with $\Gamma_j, \tilde{\Gamma}_j$ of one of the numbers

 for any possible sign choice.
 The values $\tilde{\Gamma}_j$ do not matter much as the according evaluations will be of negligible order by the analogue of \eqref{eq:frosch}.
 Now if we let

-with maximum over all $2^m$ sign choices, we can use the argument of Section~\ref{sec61}.
+with maximum overall $2^m$ sign choices, we can use the argument of Section~\ref{sec61}.
 Hereby we may assume that the maximizing sign choice occurs for infinitely many $(\delta_{1,j}, \ldots, \delta_{m,j})$, as otherwise we redefine $\Gamma$ via the maximum among those $m$ term sign sequences occurring infinitely often.
-Moreover, due to \eqref{eq:fertig}, the arguments of Section~\ref{st1} applied to each of the $m$ coordinates separately still apply very similarly that the vectors $(A_j, 0 , -F_{j,1},\ldots,-F_{j,m})$ and $(0 , B_j, -G_{j,1},\ldots,-G_{j,m})$ essentially form the sequence of best approximations for the induced $V$.
+Moreover, due to \eqref{eq:fertig}, the arguments of Section~\ref{st1} applied to each of the $m$ coordinates separately still apply very similarly and yield that the vectors $(A_j, 0 , -F_{j,1},\ldots,-F_{j,m})$ and $(0 , B_j, -G_{j,1},\ldots,-G_{j,m})$ essentially form the sequence of best approximations for the induced $V$.
 We leave the details to the reader.
-This argument shows that the Dirichlet constant $\Theta^{m\times n}(\Omega)$ of each such $\Omega=\Omega(\delta,\delta^{\ast})$ equals $c$ as before.
+Then very similar arguments as in the classical case including Lemma~\ref{lemme} show that the Dirichlet constant $\Theta^{m\times n}(\Omega)$ of many such $\Omega=\Omega(\delta,\delta^{\ast})$ equals $c$, as before.